OscarLundberg/deploy-agent/readme.md

 ## Quick Start
 ### Install
-Paste into terminal to clone and install
+Paste this command into the terminal

-> This command will:
-> - Create or update the ~/deploy-agent repository
-> - install node modules
-> - Create and run deploy-agent as a service
 ```sh
 if cd ~/deploy-agent; then
     git pull;